akio-tomiya/Gaugefields.jl/README.md

 stoutsmearing(NX,NY,NZ,NT,NC)
 ```

-# HMC with STOUT smearing
+# HMC with stout smearing
-With the use of the derivatives, we can do the HMC with the STOUT smearing.
+With the use of the derivatives, we can do the HMC with the stout smearing.
 The code is shown as follows

 ```julia